audioplastic/BioAid/README.md

-BioAid - biologically inspired hearing aid
+BioAid - The biologically inspired hearing aid
 ===========================================

-For more information and documentation visit bioaid.org.uk
+For more information and documentation visit **[bioaid.org.uk]**

 The /src folder contains the C++ source